amendable/website/src/docs/overview.md

-import Candour from './Candour'
+import Amendable from './Amendable'

 # Overview

- <Candour marginLeft={-.2} /> is a fully configurable inline style system
+ <Amendable marginLeft={-.2} /> is a fully configurable inline style system
 for React.

 **Core features:**